 It's understandable that clients may want to keep content (or at least the execution of content strategy) in-house.
-Or worse, still on the plate of the founder him/herself.
+Or worse, still on the plate of the founder.

 After all, content is deeply personal.

-We've found the best way to overcome this one is by pointing out that everybody says this, but content marketing is incredibly easy to deprioritize (because it doesn't deliver instant gratification).
+We’ve found the best way to overcome this objection is by pointing out that, although everyone is inclined to say this, content marketing is incredibly easy to deprioritize because it doesn’t deliver instant gratification.

-By outsourcing to your agency or co-creating with you, you as their agency will be able to ensure it gets done, keeping them accountable.
+By outsourcing to your agency or co-creating with you, you and your client can ensure it gets done and keep everyone accountable.

-AND you'll be able to use your expertise in content, SEO, etc. to create the prerequisite strategy necessary to deliver results as a major bonus to prove value in working with your agency.
+And you’ll be able to use your expertise to create the prerequisite strategy necessary to deliver results as a major bonus to prove value in working with your agency.

-If they don’t bite, it’s time to bring out the big guns: statistical data.
+If they still don’t bite, it’s time to bring out the big guns: statistical data.